 A challenge laid down by Claude Nicolas Ledoux (1736-1806), 200 years avant la lettre: is there an architecture adequate to the talking cure?
 More at: parletre

-A category of human inhabitation related to the reality of a way of life; not an instrumental field of quantifiable flows of money, services, resources,…, which, in any case, is nought but the figments of a quantifiable imagination.
+The city is a category of human habitation related to a form of social life.
+It is not an instrumental field of money, services, resources,…, which, in any case, are nought but figments of a quantified imagination.
 Different from other categories like countryside or fiction or wasteland, which we also inhabit.
-A way of life involves love and death [love-hate, enemy-friend, individual-collective, production-exchange, life-death].
+A way of life involves love and death [love-hate enemy-friend individual-collective production-exchange life-death].

 Words and images collaborate, to think together what they cannot think alone.